ypriverol/github-paper/document/manuscript.md

 When developing different features in parallel, there is a risk of applying incompatible changes in different branches/forks; these are said to become _out of sync_.
 Branches are just short-term departures from master.
-If you pull frequently, you will keep your copy of the repo up to date, and you will have the opportunity to merge your changed code with others' contributors, ideally without requiring you to manually address conflicts to bring the branches in sync again.
+If you pull frequently, you will keep your copy of the repository up to date, and you will have the opportunity to merge your changed code with others' contributors, ideally without requiring you to manually address conflicts to bring the branches in sync again.